gmedina-de/Fluentness/README.md

 9. Open the DummyApp.java bootstrapper class and click on 'Run'.
 10. Under "Run Configurations", set "server:start" as program argument.
 Run again.

+### 3c.
+Checkout the SongLibrary sample project
+in the directory /sample.
+This sample project is used for functional testing, but you can use it as base project instead of generating archetype.

 ### 4. Read the docs :closed_book:
-Read in the [project's wiki](https://github.com/germede/Fluentness/wiki) how a Fluentness-based application is developed.
+Read in the [project's wiki](https://github.com/germede/Fluentness/wiki) how the sample Fluentness-based application "SongLibrary" was developed.
 Fluentness is intended to be easy to learn for newbies, but some documentation is always needed.

 ### 5. Have fun and contribute :construction_worker: